UCSB-AMPLab/telar/README.md

 ### Content Management Options

-Telar offers two ways to manage your exhibition content:
+Telar offers two ways to manage your narrative content:

+#### Google Sheets (Recommended)
+Manage content through a familiar spreadsheet interface.
+Ideal for teams and most users.
+Simply configure two URLs in `_config.yml` and the system automatically fetches your content.
+See the `google_sheets` section in [`_config.yml`](_config.yml) for setup instructions, or [`docs/google_sheets_integration/README.md`](docs/google_sheets_integration/README.md) for local development.

-#### CSV Files (Default)
+#### CSV Files (Optional)
 Edit CSV files directly in your repository using GitHub's web interface or a local text editor.
-This approach provides full control and works entirely through GitHub.
+This approach provides full control and works entirely through GitHub without requiring external services.

-#### Google Sheets (Optional)
-Manage content through a familiar spreadsheet interface with helper scripts for validation and formatting.
-Ideal for teams or those who prefer spreadsheet editing.
-See [`docs/google_sheets_integration/README.md`](docs/google_sheets_integration/README.md) for setup instructions.

 ---